It’s time to pay attention to the $15 trillion business of growing old

 There are several reasons why: People are living longer, the global birth rate is dropping, and baby boomers are aging.
 These trends underscore more than a demographic blip; they suggest a long-term pattern that will reshape the economy and society at large.
 “The aging of populations represents the most profound change that is guaranteed to come to high-income countries everywhere, and most low- and middle-income ones as well,” writes Joseph F. Coughlin, founder and director of MIT’s AgeLab and the author of The Longevity Economy.
 “There may be other big shifts headed our way–related to climate change, say, or global geopolitics, or technological advancement–but their particulars are still up in the air.
 We can only speculate about how London will cope with sea-level rise, or Tokyo with self-driving cars.
 But we know exactly how global aging will unfold.”

 The imperative for businesses to better serve aging populations is clear.
-You don’t need to look hard to see that the world is designed abysmally for older adults, from microscopic screens to packaging that can’t be opened easily, to broken elevators and inaudible announcements on public transportation.
+You don’t need to look hard to see that the world is designed abysmally for older adults, from microscopic screens to packaging that can’t be opened easily to broken elevators and inaudible announcements on public transportation.

 Some companies simply overlook the senior market.
 Others try catering to it and misfire wildly.
 Think of all the daytime television ads for beige pill sorters and personal alarms that portray older adults as helpless and needy.
 In a 2014 survey of people ages 70 and older cited in The Longevity Economy, less than half the respondents felt that commercials represented their age group in a respectful way.